gothbarbie/vacation-planner-with-client/README.md

 ## History

+### 2018-03-24

+More GraphQL, authentication through GraphQL is next on the menu.
+Right now its handled outside.

 ### 2018-03-18

 Continuing implementation of GraphQL and switching out all the Redux-stuff to GraphQL Queries and Mutations.
 So far so good.